ivanitlearning/AWS-Associate-Courses/README.md

 CloudTrail products can create an organizational trail.
 This allows a single management point for all the APIs and management events for that org.

+* **Test note:**
-* **Test note:** For `--is-multi-region-trail` it will only cover the activities of the regional services (EC2, S3, RDS etc.) and not for global services such as IAM, CloudFront, AWS WAF, and Route 53.
+  * For `--is-multi-region-trail` it will only cover the activities of the regional services (EC2, S3, RDS etc.) and not for global services such as IAM, CloudFront, AWS WAF, and Route 53.
 In order to satisfy the requirement, you have to add the `--include-global-service-events` parameter in your AWS CLI command.
+  * By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).
+You can also choose to encrypt your log files with an AWS Key Management Service (AWS KMS) key.

 #### 1.3.9.2.
 CloudTrail Exam PowerUp